 The Business Architecture is analyzed to identify governance responsibilities and rules for the management of eChannel information and applications across multiple geographies, business units, licensees and business partners.
 The analysis examines the patterns of creation, use and modification of information as it is passed between business capabilities in the course of executing primary business processes.
 In addition, this analysis produces a business level description of information used by activities within the capability.
 The description resembles an SOA service interface definition and is often called a Business SOA.
 It is valuable because it drives the IT SOA, insuring good alignment between the business activities and the IT assets that support them.
 It allows IT to track business changes via changes in Business SOA, replacing a traditional “one-shot” requirements gathering process.

-The Information Architecture models the information at a business level that is created by and used in business processes, such as deal development, marketing, deal deployment, and deal evaluation.
-The Information Architecture models significant business entities (deal, customer, contract, location…), their important subcomponents and the primary relationships between these entities.
+The Information Map models the information at a business level that is created by and used in business processes, such as deal development, marketing, deal deployment, and deal evaluation.
+The Information map models significant business entities (deal, customer, contract, location…), their important subcomponents and the primary relationships between these entities.
 It provides the information vocabulary that must be common between business and IT.
 It supplies guidance for data design, but does not address data schemas or data representations (binary, XML, relational).

-Thematix models the Information Architecture with semantic technology (ontologies and rules).
+Thematix models the Business Architecture with semantic technology (ontologies and rules).
 Semantic technology allows the expression of more of the meaning in the Information Architecture than alternative models such as Entity-Relationship (ER, EER).
 For example, semantic technology can assert:

 The ontologies and rules developed for the Information Architecture will form the basis for a set of operational ontologies to be developed for support of semantic-aided search, search engine relevance, semantic-aided offer selection and semantic-aided information governance.

 The system architecture will be guided by major patterns that have been identified in the Business and Information Architecture.
 Key patterns are described in the following sections.